 Generally speaking full-time students are not liable to pay Council Tax on the property where they are living; however, there are some exceptions.
 If in doubt, please check with our International Student Advisers regarding any Council Tax query.

 Postgraduate research students in their official writing-up period (that is the year following your supervised study) can request exemption from Aberdeen City Council.
-You should complete the Council Tax Exemption form which is available on the following web page:
+You should complete the Council Tax Exemption Form which is available here.

 This form needs to be signed by your Supervisor and returned to the Infohub or emailed to email@example.com Please note this exemption does not apply to other Council areas.

 If you extend your writing-up period beyond twelve months, you will be liable to pay Council Tax as you will no longer be classed as a full-time student.